Dylnpn/OrbitAnalysis/README.md

 ---
 ### Convergence Verification

-A numerical convergence is verified using **time-step refinement**, which redcues the $\Delta t$ until changes in
+A numerical convergence is verified using **time-step refinement**, which reduces the $\Delta t$ until changes in the followin are negligible:
 - Final orbital radius
 - Total propellant spent

-are negligible, ensuring the numerical error doesn't affect the propulsion trade.
+This ensures the numerical error doesn't affect the propulsion trade.
 Two plots are produced to ensure convergence:
     1. TOF error vs time step
     2. Prop used error vs time step

 These plots show error convergence towards zero as the time step decreases (finer calculations).

 ---